-- 1. Residue Testing Plan - A documented plan outlining the schedule for biannual residue testing in compliance with the Plant Protection Code (PPC) and FSSAI standards. - The plan should specify: - Tests to be conducted twice a year during the production period.

-- Residue test for non-approved or banned chemicals for tea as per latest FSSAI guideline
+- 1. Residue Testing Plan - A documented plan outlining the schedule for biannual residue testing in compliance with the Plant Protection Code (PPC) and FSSAI standards. - The plan should specify: - Tests to be conducted twice a year during the production period. - ⊘ A minimum gap of 6 months (+/- 1 month) between tests. - Residue test for non-approved or banned chemicals for tea as per latest FSSAI guideline

-2. Residue Testing Report

-- Maintain NABLcertified laboratory reports for each test. - Report must have all of the Legally approved chemical test results and additional non-approved chemical tests also for MRLas perlatest PPC or FSSAI testing guidelines - Keep records of corrective actions taken in case of exceedance.
+- 2. Residue Testing Report - So Maintain NABLcertified laboratory reports for each test. - Report must have all of the Legally approved chemical test results and additional non-approved chemical tests also for MRLas perlatest PPC or FSSAI testing guidelines - Se Keep records of corrective actions taken in case of exceedance.